getredash/website/user-guide/query-examples-hacks/dau-wau-mau-example.md

 Here is a step by step example for this type of query in PostgreSQL - you can [view it in our demo account](http://demo.redash.io/queries/3231/source#4315) as well.

-  * We used the `WITH` clause in this example - `WITH` clauses allow you to name a sub-query block, this way your query is modular (and also runs faster), it can later be referred to inside the main query instead of making a large main query with many aliases, `JOIN`s  or other complexities.
+  * We used the `WITH` clause in this example - `WITH` clauses allow you to name a sub-query block, this way your query is modular (and sometimes runs faster), it can later be referred to inside the main query instead of making a large main query with many aliases, `JOIN`s  or other complexities.
 You can have multiple sub-queries, just be sure to have a coma between them.

 1. Define each group or users (daily, weekly and monthly - or any combination that suits you).